machineware-gmbh/vcml/doc/peripherals.md

 Registers can also be used to hold an array of values.
 This is useful for example when you need to model a set of registers that all behave in the same way and only differ by their address offset.
-To declare an array register you can use `vcml::register<HOST, TYPE, N>` to add an array register to `HOST` that holds `N` elements of `TYPE`.
+To declare an array register you can use `vcml::reg<TYPE, N>` to add an array register that holds `N` elements of `TYPE`.
 Note that access privileges can only be set for the entire array, i.e. all registers will be marked read-only when you call `allow_read()`.
-Individual register values can be accessed using the `[]` operator and the type used for indexing is `unsigned int`.
+Individual register values can be accessed using the `[]` operator and the type used for indexing is `size_t`.
 Initialization is done using comma separated lists, similarly to how it is done with array properties.

 Addresses are computed automatically based on the array index and base data type.
-The following example illustrates this for an array register of type `vcml::register<my_peripheral, uin32_t, 4>` mapped to address `0x1000`:
+The following example illustrates this for an array register of type `vcml::reg<uin32_t, 4>` mapped to address `0x1000`:

 | Index | Offset | Address            | Accessible via |
 | ----- | -------| ------------------ | -------------- |